microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/USERGUIDE.md

 1. By default the **unmanaged solutions** in your Environment should be displayed in the main window with buttons to **Push Changes** and **Create Pull Requests**.

-1. To import an unmanaged solution from an existing Azure DevOps project to begin making changes select the **+ Import Solutions** button and select a solution and version.
+1. To import an unmanaged solution from an existing Azure DevOps project to begin making changes select the **+ Import Solutions** button and select a **Branch Name, Solution Folder and Configuration (Optional)**.

+   - **Branch Name** is based on the branches in Azure DevOps for the Project you selected in the configuration.

+   - **Solution Folder** is a list of folders in the selected branch that contain a **SolutionPackage folder** from a previous export.

+   - **Configuration** is a directory under the config directory in the Solution Folder that contains deployment settings and configuration data.
+For more information on this see the [DEPLOYMENTCONFIGGUIDE](DEPLOYMENTCONFIGGUIDE.md)

-   > [!NOTE] the solutions available are based on previous builds of your pipelines.
-The idea is that others have previously built the solutions and you are pulling the latest copy of the solution into your new development environment.
-If the solution has never been built previously you would begin with the next step.
+   > [NOTE!]
+The idea here is that you are either pulling the latest from the Solution branch or possibly want to pull another makers branch into your own environment.
+The configuration allows you to ensure that all of the necessary post solution import configuration and data exists in your environment.

    ![image-20210303085946610](.attachments/GETTINGSTARTED/image-20210303085946610.png)